fastdatascience/faststylometry/README.md

 pip install faststylometry
 ```

-# Getting started
+# 🌟 Using Fast Stylometry for the first time 🌟

-We recommend you follow the walk through notebook [Burrows Delta Walkthrough.ipynb](Burrows%20Delta%20Walkthrough.ipynb) in order to understand how the library works.
+⚠️ We recommend you follow the walk through notebook [Burrows Delta Walkthrough.ipynb](Burrows%20Delta%20Walkthrough.ipynb) in order to understand how the library works.

 # Usage examples